A Message From Our President

 For immediate questions, please email email@example.com

-Many MiraCosta College employees will continue to work primarily online and remotely this fall.
-Events, meetings, and social gatherings will continue to be held in virtual formats, rather than on campus, to uphold San Diego County requirements.
-We ask for your patience and support as we continue to improve upon services.
+In addition, most MiraCosta College employees will continue to work primarily online and remotely this spring.
+Events, meetings, and social gatherings will continue to be held in virtual formats, rather than on campus, to curb the spread of the virus.
+We ask for your patience and support as we continue to keep the safety of our students, employees, and community a top priority while improving our services.

 - March 27, 2020 President's COVID Update (Spanish Translation included)